amd/MxGPU-Virtualization/smi-lib/docs/install/build.md

 ## AMD SMI tool build

-The AMD SMI CLI tool is a command line utility built in C++ that utilizes AMD SMI Library APIs to monitor and configure AMD GPUs on Linux host systems.
+The AMD SMI CLI tool is a command line utility built in C++ that utilizes AMD SMI Library APIs to monitor and configure AMD GPUs and NICs on Linux host systems.

 #### Tool Source Code Structure